-- 1. You should always start viewing with the lowest power eyepiece, which in this case is the 31 mm lens.
-Note: the base power of each eyepiece is determined by the focal length of the telescope objective element, which for this model is 500 mm.
-A formula can be used to determine the power of each eyepiece: telescope OBJECTIVE mirror focal length ÷ EYEPIECE focal length = MAGNIFICATION (e.g. Using the 31 mm lens, the calculation would look like this: 500 mm ÷ 31mm = 16x or 16 power.)
-In addition, the 5mm eyepiece will provide a magnification of 100x or 100 power. - 2.
+- 1. You should always start viewing with the lowest power eyepiece, which in this case is the 25 mm lens.
+Note: the base power of each eyepiece is determined by the focal length of the telescope objective element, which for this model is 1000 mm.
+A formula can be used to determine the power of each eyepiece: telescope OBJECTIVE mirror focal length ÷ EYEPIECE focal length = MAGNIFICATION (e.g. Using the 25 mm lens, the calculation would look like this: 1200 mm ÷ 25mm = 48x or 48 power.) - 2.
 Offered as an accessory for this telescope is a Barlow lens (model #78-0105).
 Barlow lenses are used to double or triple the power of your telescope by placing your Barlow between the focusing tube and the eyepiece.
-Using the example above, a 2x Barlow lens would give you a total power of 32x or 32 power.
-(16 x 2 = 32x or 32 power).
-The 2x Barlow Lens (model #78-0105) would provide a 200x or 200 power magnification when used in conjunction with the 5mm eyepiece.
-Other accessories available include a 9mm eyepiece (model #78-0101) that would give you 56x or 56 power and a standard camera adapter (model #78-0104) for photographing the night sky.
+Using the example above, a 2x Barlow lens would give you a total power of 96x or 96 power.
+(48 x 2 = 96x or 96 power).
+Other accessories available include a 9mm eyepiece (model #78-0101) that would give you 133x or 133 power or 266x when used in conjunction with the Barlow accessory and a standard camera adapter (model #78-0104) for photographing the night sky.